OCHA-DAP/pa-aa-bfa-drought/analysis/02_trigger_2022_iri.md

 Before we looked at the dominant tercile.
-From here on we use a dataset that contains the probability per tercile, such that we can the range of values of the below average tercile, regardless of the values of the other terciles.
+From here on we use a dataset that contains the probability per tercile, such that we can compute the range of values of the below average tercile, regardless of the values of the other terciles.

 We load the data and apply an approximate mask to our region of interest.